trlkly/dorando-keyconfig/compiled/README.md

 ###Instructions for installation:

+1. If you have a version of Keyconfig that is older than 20110522, upgrade to that version first.
+Upgrades from earlier versions may lose your key assignments.
-1. Download the most recent XPI file from this folder.
+2. Download the most recent XPI file from this folder.
-2. Drag and drop the XPI file on top of Firefox.
+3. Drag and drop the XPI file on top of Firefox.
-3. When prompted, choose to install the addon.
+4. When prompted, choose to install the addon.
-4. BEFORE RESTARTING, be sure to disable any other version of KeyConfig.
+5. BEFORE RESTARTING, be sure to disable any other version of KeyConfig.
-5. Restart Firefox.
+6. Restart Firefox/Seamonkey/Thunderbird.
+7. Open the config window (Ctrl-Shift-F12 or from the Addons tab) to make sure your keybindings made it to the new addon.